What is economic harm?

-Economic abuse has both short and long term consequences.
+Economic harm has both short and long term consequences.
 The impact is complex, and cuts across many environments, often leading to years of debilitating economic and social conditions.

 The impact on children

-In families where abuse is occurring, it is often hoped that children are protected by not seeing or hearing what’s happening.
-There are however psychological, emotional, environmental and economic factors associated with abuse that can have a significantly negative impact.
+In families where harm is occurring, it is often hoped that children are protected by not seeing or hearing what’s happening.
+There are however psychological, emotional, environmental and economic factors associated with harm that can have a significantly negative impact.

 Children’s basic and developmental needs can be disrupted or limited, along with their social and educational opportunities, due to lack of access to finances.
 Parents or caregivers can become emotionally unavailable and children may need to negotiate issues that occur at home.
 They can be left feeling responsible, confused and isolated.
 Their confidence and self-esteem can become eroded, impacting their overall wellbeing and psychological recovery.
 In the long term, economic abuse can negatively affect a child’s mental wellbeing, and lead to social and/or behavioural issues, depending on their age, the level of harm and the length of exposure.

-If you suspect economic abuse is occurring, and want to chat with someone, family violence agencies are best placed to provide support and guidance.
+If you suspect economic harm is occurring, and want to chat with someone, family violence agencies are best placed to provide support and guidance.

 If your safety is at immediate risk, please ring the New Zealand Police – 111